 Defaulted employer liability relates to cash and investments held by the Fund which are being held as security by authority of Section 32 of LHWCA.
-These Funds and investments are available for compensation and medical benefits to covered employees of the defaulted companies.
-Management estimates that these Funds and investments held will be sufficient to cover the future benefits associated with the covered employees.
-The current portions of the defaulted carrier liability for FY 2020 and FY 2019 are \$1,225,734 and \$2,007,460 respectively.
+These funds and investments are available for compensation and medical benefits to covered employees of the defaulted companies.
+Management estimates that these funds and investments held will be sufficient to cover the future benefits associated with the covered employees.
+The current portions of the defaulted carrier liability for FY 2022 and FY 2021 are \$711,373 and \$1,172,886, respectively.

-(6) Transfers to OWCP
+Note 6 - Transfers to OWCP

 The Fund reimburses OWCP (a related entity within DOL) for rehabilitation services provided to eligible claimants and certain direct expenses associated with administrative support of the Fund.
-Approved transfers to OWCP were \$2,177,000 in both FY 2020 and FY 2019.
+Approved transfers to OWCP were \$2,205,000 in FY 2022 and \$2,177,000 for FY 2021.
 Transfers are made from the Fund in accordance with Sections 39(c), 44(d), and 44(j) of LHWCA.

-Notes to the Financial Statements Years ended September 30, 2020 and 2019
+Notes to the Financial Statements Years ended September 30, 2022 and 2021

-(7) Status of Budgetary Resources
+Note 7 - Status of Budgetary Resources